BrunoCereda9979/BrunoCereda9979/README.md

-- 👋 Hi, my name is Bruno, i'm a Systems Analyst from the beatiful city of Mendoza, Argentina
+- 👋 Hi, my name is Bruno, i'm a Systems Analyst from the beatiful city of Mendoza, Argentina.
+Currently located in Rocky Mount North Carolina.
 - 👀 I’m interested in improving my skills and become a more complete and experienced developer
 - 🌱 I’m currently working as a React and Node developer, i would like to learn typescript and the basics of UX/UI design
 - 💞️ I’m looking to collaborate on anything that involves those technologies